Updated: Nov 25, 2020

 The Climate Crisis is one of the most urgent issues facing our society today.
-As we rapidly approach the point of no return, after which global temperatures will be hard to stabilize, change is in dire need of.
+As we rapidly approach the point of no return, when global temperatures will be hard to stabilize, change is paramount to the survival of our planet.
 Did you know that beyond being a source of immense beauty and biodiversity, the oceans play a key role in combating climate change?
 The ocean is the single largest carbon sink in the world, meaning that it absorbs and stores carbon in our atmosphere, and is responsible for more carbon storage than trees or other terrestrial ecosystems.
 The oceans have absorbed 1/3 of all CO2 emissions released by humans since the industrial revolution!
 Without the oceans taking so much carbon out of our atmosphere, CO2 would accumulate much faster and temperatures would be rising at a much quicker rate.

-By supporting our oceans and the thousands of species they support (like phytoplankton), we can help combat climate change and enhance the human and environmental health for all generations to come.
+By supporting our oceans and the thousands of diverse species, we can help combat climate change and enhance human and environmental health for all generations to come.
 We, as young people, have the power to stand up for our futures and protect our great oceans so they can continue to regulate and support our planet so that it can sustain all life.

 Nature is good for your physical, mental, and emotional health.
 When we are supporting the health of our planet we are supporting the health of ourselves and communities.
 Remember, there is no Planet B, so let's use the power of our voice, actions, and vote to show the world that our generation will revitalize Planet A. We be the ones to end the cycle of destruction and begin a cycle of thoughtful creation.